Will UK House Prices Rise or Fall in 2021?

 Rates this low, combined with the economic price for repeated lockdown and extensive furlough that the UK will surely have to pay in 2021, and for many years thereafter, are cause for deep concern.
 Lenders should be wary when taking an offer of lending today, when the chances of it being pulled tomorrow are higher than ever before.

 Mortgage products are generous and plentiful.
 Not true, for the reasons we just mentioned.
-Anyone who has been house-hunting since September will have heard stories, and more than once, from homeowners whose property is "unexpectedly back on the market" (as the estate agent's blurb goes) because the would-be buyer's lender withdrew the mortgage offer at the last minute.
+Anyone who has been house-hunting recently will have heard stories, and more than once, from homeowners whose property is "unexpectedly back on the market" (as the estate agent's blurb goes) because the would-be buyer's lender withdrew the mortgage offer at the last minute.

 This trend has been particularly prevalent following Chancellor Rishi Sunak's Spending Review in November.